Sixth Form Academic Scholarships

 Sport Scholarships may be awarded to internal or external candidates entering the Sixth Form.
 The candidates should submit a portfolio and detailed account of their reasons for the application supported by references from their coach/activity leaders.

 The final document should be forwarded to our Registrar by Monday 1 February 2021.
 Following a review of the portfolios, as appropriate, candidates will be invited to the Sports Scholarship Assessment Day on Friday 5 March 2021.

 Sixth Form Art Scholarships

 A Sixth Form Art Scholarship is available to internal or external candidates entering the Sixth Form.
-The deadline to apply is Monday 3 February 2020 and the Art Scholarship Assessment Day takes place on Wednesday 11 March 2020.
+The deadline to apply is Monday 1 February 2021 and the Art Scholarship Assessment Day will take place during week commencing Monday 8 March 2021.

 Successful candidates will be expected to pursue the A-level Art Course.